ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 ## ⚠️ Important Notes

 - **Data Quality**: Distance accuracy depends on the quality of available nodal plane information
-- **CCLD Uncertainty**: For events using CCLD methods, distances incorporate inherent uncertainties from the simulation process
+- **CCLD Uncertainty**: For events using CCLD method C, between each run, the nodal planes are randomly selected, which introduces variability in the results each time the distances are calculated
 - **Coordinate Systems**: All calculations performed in NZTM projection for accuracy within New Zealand
-- **Volcanic Zone**: Special handling for paths crossing the Taupo Volcanic Zone affects regional GMPEs

 ---